Tidewater Provincial Park

-Camping used to be the primary reason most visitors came to the park as Tidewater Provincial Park provided the only monitored camping facilities in the region but as previously mentioned the campgrounds are no longer operational.
+Camping is the primary reason most visitors come to the park as Tidewater Provincial Park provides the only monitored camping facilities in the region.

-There used to be 20 campsites and 1 group camping site with facilities for 10 more campsites.
-All campsites were un-serviced with each having a fire pit and picnic table.
+10 campsites are available on a first come first basis.
+All campsites are un-serviced with each having a fire pit and picnic table.
 A picnic shelter is located at one double site and a large group picnic shelter is available near the group camping site.

-Please note once again that as of 2013 camping and all other services are no longer available at the park no matter what you may read elsewhere online.
+Please note once again that as of 2015 camping and all other services are once again available at the park no matter what you may read elsewhere online.

 - Riverside Trail

 Enjoy the sub-arctic scenery of the Moose River as you stroll along the parks 2 kilometre (1.2 mile) long Riverside Trail.
 It is very easy to navigate and should take at most 45 minutes to complete.